14 Best Answering Services for Small Business in 2026

 Hear how a real AI receptionist handles calls.

-Claudessa answers calls 24/7, books appointments, and handles emergencies for home services businesses.
-Try it free for 2 months — we'll call you in 30 seconds with a live demo.
+Claudessa answers calls 24/7, captures the lead, and handles emergencies for home services businesses.
+Try it free for 14 days or first 30 calls — we'll call you in 30 seconds with a live demo.

 Call Me Now